cameronian/ccrypto/README.md

 This gem is mainly provide high level common elements for the implemented runtime to select a proper implementation.

-This including all the classes under the configs/ directory.
+This including all the classes under the lib/ccrypto/configs/ directory.
 Those are suppose to be parameter pass to the runtime implementation to pick the required implementation under that runtime.

+Note this layer is suppose to be barebone native cryptographic algorithm API which should be just thin wrapper around the runtime cryptographic library

 ## Installation